dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

     {
       test: /\.js$/,
       exclude: /node_modules/,
-      use: ['babel-loader'],
+      use: [
-    },
+        { loader: 'babel-loader'}
+      ]
+    }
   ],
 },
 ```

+🚀 and change your `entry` to be `entry: [ 'babel-polyfill', './src' ],`
+this loads in some nice extra babel functions before we get into our app so we can use them.

-🚀 `ctrl + c` out of your webpack-dev-server and run `npm start` again to pick up the changes to the config files.
+🚀 `ctrl + c` out of your webpack-dev-server and run `yarn start` again to pick up the changes to the config files.

 ###  use some es6